ryantd42/NY-Legislative-Git/2023/A1077A-2023/bill.md

  shoulder or any portion of such highway.
-For operators of motor vehicles on  parkways or controlled access highways, such due care shall include, but not be limited to, moving from a lane which  contains  or  is  imme- diately  adjacent  to  the shoulder where such vehicle displaying a blue
+For operators of motor vehicles on  parkways or controlled access highways, such due care shall include, but not be limited to, moving from a lane which  contains  or  is  imme-
- A. 1077  3
+ A. 1077--A  3

- light pursuant to the provisions of paragraph  four  or  a  green  light pursuant to the provisions of paragraph five of subdivision forty-one of section three hundred seventy-five of this chapter is parked, stopped or
+ diately  adjacent  to  the shoulder where such vehicle displaying a blue light pursuant to the provisions of paragraph  four  or  a  green  light pursuant to the provisions of paragraph five of subdivision forty-one of section three hundred seventy-five of this chapter is parked, stopped or